-Figure 2.2.2 12 Maternal Mortality Ratio, 2020-2024
+Figure 2.2.2.12: Maternal Mortality Ratio, 2020-2024

-The maternal death data by administrative region showed that there were more maternal deaths in the regions with higher-level healthcare facilities such as Teaching hospitals (Greater, Ashanti, Northern).
+Maternal mortality data by administrative region shows that there were more maternal mortality in the regions with higher-level healthcare facilities such as Teaching hospitals (Greater, Ashanti, Northern).
 The highest maternal deaths per 100,000 livebirths occurred in the Greater Accra region whilst the lowest happened in the Western North.
-The number of maternal deaths in the Ashanti and Greater Accra region are almost half the total maternal deaths (818).
+The number of maternal mortalities in the Ashanti and Greater Accra region are almost half the total maternal mortality (818).

-Due to the limited access to health services in the Oti region, it is more likely that majority of the deaths occurred outside the region through referral of complicated cases to higher-level healthcare facilities in the Ashanti and Greater Accra regions.
-On the other hand, the higher maternal deaths recorded in the regions with higher-level healthcare facilities are due to poor relationship with lower-level healthcare facilities, leading to late referrals of complicated cases from these peripheral healthcare facilities.
-The reason for the relatively lower maternal deaths in the Central Region is that the Cape Coast Teaching Hospital in collaboration with managers of the primary and secondary level healthcare facilities in the region, commenced an outreach and mentorship programme to support these facilities to address RMNCHAH issues.
+The majority of deaths recorded in the Oti region was due to the limited access to health services in the region following the referral of complicated cases to higher-level healthcare facilities in the Ashanti and Greater Accra regions.
+On the other hand, the higher maternal mortality recorded in the regions with higher-level healthcare facilities are due to poor relationship with lower-level healthcare facilities, leading to late referrals of complicated cases from these peripheral healthcare facilities.
+The relatively low maternal deaths in the Central Region is due to the collaboration between the Cape Coast Teaching Hospital and managers of the primary and secondary level healthcare facilities in the region.
+The Cape Coast Teaching Hospital commenced an outreach and mentorship programme to support these facilities addressing Reproductive, Maternal, Newborn, Child, Adolescent Health and Nutrition issues (RMNCAHN).

-This situation is not encouraging as the country strives to achieve the global SDG target of at least 70 deaths per 100,000 by year 2030.
-Table 2.2.2.10 shows the Maternal Mortality Ratio by regions.
+This situation remains a major concern as the country strives to achieve the global SDG target of at least 70 deaths per 100,000 by year 2030.
+Table 2.2.2.10 shows the Maternal Mortality Ratio by regions..